 According to the forums the dc-netplay branch should fix the desyncs in Skies of Arcadia Legends 2.
 Another way to provoke those desyncs is to use save states, both loading and saving has a high probability of desyncing.

 Sadly this branch is relatively out of date.
 Also I can't view those commits on github.

 #5 Updated by magumagu9 over 8 years ago

 You can view the commits at http://code.google.com/p/dolphin-emu/source/list?name=dc-netplay if you really want to.

 #8 Updated by abalienostats over 8 years ago

 I'll my comment in the hope Delroth won't close this bug as he did with the other.

 I got this even with Xenoblade, even if the outcome is shown a little differently.
 It still crashes/freezes too, and the netplay branch also causes it to run without freezing.

 Same with the two Zeldas and Skies of Arcadia.
 These are those I sometime test to check if there was any progress.

-#14 Updated by ixtsptf over 4 years ago
+#14 Updated by ixtsptf about 8 years ago

 Just pasting and cleaning up what I originally wrote in issue 6458.
 The StarFox Adventures demo that's in the July 2002 Multigame Demo Disc (US) hangs and potentially crashes Dolphin after the Rareware logo fades and before the FMV plays with the dual core setting enabled (having it disabled runs the game normally throughout).
 This problem still occurs as of 4.0-2071 (15c1250d9d3f7aa7821a142582d63f38f782f15a).
 However, the latest build in the dc-netplay branch (4.0-652 - c5b1ec3329d47006bfddb381f730ad4310528b00) doesn't have this problem.
 Here's a quick summary from issue 6458 so that it can be merged: